MikeBeller/janet-cookbook/README.md

 Here are some tips and tricks that I've learned for working with them.

+**Note the examples below will simplify in the upcoming version of Janet (1.14?) as the main branch now contains code which converges iteration of generators with iteration of indexed data structures.
+I will try to remember to revise the examples below when that is released.
+But basically instead of using :generate in the loop you can just use :in like you would for a normal indexed data structure like an array.
+This is very exciting for unifying iteration in Janet, and also helps makes generators "first class citizens" in the language (as they are in Python for example).**

 ## The Loop Macro Makes Generators Easy to Use

 Important point to understand about the below code is that nowhere in it is the